The Psychology of Laziness

 Evolutionary theories of laziness

 Our nomadic ancestors had to conserve energy to compete for scarce resources and to fight or flee enemies and predators.
 Expending effort on anything other than short-term advantage could jeopardize their very survival.
-In any case, in the absence of conveniences such as antibiotics, banks, roads, or refrigeration, it made little sense to think long term.
+In any case, in the absence of conveniences such as antibiotics, banks, roads, or refrigeration, it made little sense to think long-term.
 Desire led to action, and action led to immediate gratification, without much need for proposing, planning, preparing, and so forth.

-Today, mere survival has fallen off the agenda, and it is long-term strategic activity that leads to the best outcomes.
+Today, mere survival has fallen off the agenda, and it is a long-term strategic activity that leads to the best outcomes.
 Yet, our instinct is still to conserve energy, making us reluctant to expend effort on abstract projects with delayed and uncertain payoffs.

 Intelligence and perspective can override instinct, and some people are more future-oriented than others, whom, from the heights of their success, they deride as 'lazy'.
 Indeed, laziness has become so closely connected with poverty and failure that a poor person is often presumed lazy, no matter how hard he might actually work.